Bastaklis1/Presettingway/README.md

 If you are someone who actually knows what they're doing, and ideally a trusted plugin and/or addon developer already and would like to take over this project, make changes to it, review it, etc, please [open an issue](https://github.com/Bastaklis1/Presettingway/issues) or reach out directly.

 Upstream licenses apply wherever their code is used (see Credits below).
-Anything else in this repo should be considered MIT -- see `LICENSE`.
+Anything else in this repo should be considered AGPL-3.0 -- see `LICENSE`.

 ---